Which site would you like to visit?

 Just a few months after his visit, Tony purchased what was perhaps the region’s crown jewel, Királyudvar (Kee-RYE-oohd-var)—which for centuries had supplied Imperial wine to the Hapsburgs.
 The estate has prime holdings in the historical crus of Henye, Percze, Becsek, and the grand cru Lapis, all in the central villages of Mád and Bodrogkeresztúr.
 Szepsy became a partner, helping Tony to rehabilitate the vineyards, while the château itself was rebuilt.

-Today, Tony is rekindling the legacy of this providential wine region.
+Today, Tony has rekindled the legacy of this providential wine region.
 But he’s not stopping there, having recognized, for example, that the local varieties, with their viscous intensity and bright acidity, could produce world-class dry, demi-sec, and sparkling wines.

-Furmint Sec—Also introduced in '05, this innovative dry wine balances Furmint’s viscous intensity and bright acidity in an electrifying, versatile white wine.
+Furmint Sec—Introduced in 2005, this innovative dry wine balances Furmint’s viscous intensity and bright acidity in an electrifying, versatile white wine.

-“Cuvée Ilona”—Another Tony Hwang innovation—named for his wife Evelyn—Ilona is a versatile botrytized wine of the highest order.
+“Cuvée Ilona”—Another Tony Hwang innovation—named for his wife Evelyn—Ilona is a classic botrytized wine of the highest order.

-“Cuvée Patrícia"—Made only in special years, this stunning dessert wine is made from the locally rare Yellow Muscat and named for Tony’s daughter who suggested producing this wine.
+“Cuvée Patrícia"—Made only in special years, this stunning dessert wine is made from the locally rare Yellow Muscat and named for Tony’s daughter who suggested producing it.

 Aszú 6 Puttonyos—The estate’s classic Aszú wine is an exemplar of the style.
-It shows tremendous richness.
-Balance is maintained by knife-edged acidity.
+It shows tremendous richness, with balance maintained by knife-edged acidity.

 Aszú 6 Puttonyos “Lapis”—The Lapis vineyard is one of Tokaji’s Grand Cru vineyards sites.
-Its dessert wine, produced only in exceptional years, rivals the greatest Sauternes.
+Its dessert wine, produced only in exceptional years, rivals the greatest Sauternes or Rieslings.